hs950559/coryrylan.com/_posts/2016-04-06-comparing-angular-1-components-to-angular-2-components.md

 <img src="/assets/images/posts/2016-04-06-comparing-angular-1-components-to-angular-2-components/angular-component-comunication.svg" alt="Example of Angular 2 component data flow" class="full-width float-center col-6--max" />

 So we can see we pass data along down to child components and the child components use events to notify their parent of a change or user action.
-We will see how this pattern is renforced in our Angular 2 version.
+We will see how this pattern is reenforced in our Angular 2 version.

 ## Angular 2 Component